 Ray is a "retired" Engineer.
 He has designed many mechanical, electrical and software devices over the years.

-Gary has worked with Ray for about two years on Mac’s Abacus and the many tasks required to run a company.
+Gary has worked with Ray for about seven years on Mac's Abacus and the many tasks required to run a company.
 His efforts as advisor, planner, reviewer and manager have been indispensable in bringing this project to fruition.
 Gary will continue working to help bring this and other future products into our lives.